Key findings (Published December 2016)

 NHS England have provided Mental Health Resources in the form of information, tools and guidance to support mental health commissioning and the transformation of services in relation to dementia.
 Access the NHS England website for more information.

-Dementia does not discriminate - The experience of Black, Asian and minority ethnic communities (All-Party Parliamentary Group on Dementia, 2013)
+Dementia does not discriminate - The experience of Black, Asian and minority ethnic communities (2013)

 Dementia support programme, the Joseph Rowntree Foundation (JRF) (November 2015)